hyperledger/besu/docs/EthStats/Lite-Block-Explorer.md

         pantheon --network=dev --miner-enabled --miner-coinbase=0xfe3b557e8fb62b89f4916b721be55ceb828dbd73 --rpc-http-cors-origins="all" --host-whitelist="all" --rpc-http-enabled --data-path=/tmp/tmpDatdir
         ```

-1. In the `ethstats-lite-explorer` directory, run the Lite Block Explorer in development mode:
+1. In the `ethereum-lite-explorer` directory, run the Lite Explorer in development mode:

     ```bash
+    npm run build
-    npm run serve
+    npm run start
     ```

-1. Open [localhost:8080](http://localhost:8080) in your browser to view the Lite Block Explorer.
+1. A browser windows should open displaying the Ethereum Lite Explorer (http://localhost:3000/)

 ## Lite Block Explorer Documentation

-See the EthStats Lite Block Explorer [GitHub repository](https://github.com/Alethio/ethstats-lite-explorer)
+See the Ethereum Lite Explorer [GitHub repository](https://github.com/Alethio/ethereum-lite-explorer)
-for more documentation, including details on deploying the Lite Block Explorer.
+for more documentation, including details on deploying it.